 Under PC 243(e)(1), it is illegal to commit an unlawful touching that is harmful or offensive against a spouse or former spouse, cohabitant, fiancée or former fiancée, one with whom the accused has or used to have a dating relationship, or a fellow parent.
 This offense does not require the victim to sustain any type of injuries; the prosecution does not have to prove any injuries.
 This means that if you willfully use force that is rude or offensive against an intimate partner, then you can be facing charges of domestic battery.

-Making criminal threats is defined under Penal Code Section 422.
+PC 422 is another charge that often is associate with domestic violence.
 It is unlawful to threaten to kill or physically harm someone with the specific intent that the statement is taken as a threat.
 The alleged victim must be in sustained fear for his/her safety, the threat must be specific, and the threat must have been communicated verbally, in writing or via an electronically transmitted device.

 There are several circumstances in which you could be wrongfully accused of a domestic violence crime.
 Whatever the accusation may be, once an allegation is made, you must act quickly to prepare the best defense.
 Here are some common legal defenses to domestic violence crimes:

 - Self-Defense: You were defending yourself against the alleged victim during the altercation.
 You are entitled to use self-defense to protect yourself when you reasonably believe that you are in imminent danger of being touched unlawfully, you reasonably believe that the immediate use of force was necessary to defend yourself, and you used no more force than was reasonably necessary to defend yourself.

 - False Accusations: The alleged victim is lying or fabricating the truth for various reasons.
 The alleged victim could be motivated by ulterior motives such as revenge, jealousy, trying to seek an advantage in another court hearing (i.e. child custody), pressure by parents or loved ones, etc.